 Some people (my family and I included!) don’t enjoy the weeks leading up to Christmas, while some people really like the lead-up.
 It makes me think upset from the time it starts and I don’t have the warm glow of Christmas, even though the decorations are pretty and the stores are all busy.

-The movie-like Christmas gather is unattainable, and the pressure to have the ideal family time, perfect gift wrap, and the perfect friends and family is too much.
+The movie-like Christmas gathering is unattainable, and the pressure to have the ideal family time, the perfect gift wrap, and the perfect friends and family is too much.

 1. Make ready everyone for what is to come:

 In order to minimize your stress, you should prep the children by informing them they may not get everything they want.
 You should also prepare relatives who expect to see you if you don’t want to see them.

 The feelings of excitement and dread are very comparable.
 Allow your children to have a little control over Christmas in order to help them with their anxiety.
 Let them help with the food menu, the timetable, and anything else that is feasible.
 You will feel less nervous if you are helping to minimize their anxiety.

 3. Ignore Christmas TV shows, movies, and ads:

 Don’t trouble making an effort to have an ideal Hollywood Christmas because it isn’t possible.
 Instead, watch movies that keep a good point of view on Christmas such as Elf or other comedies.

 4. Imagine Christmas day at the moment: